lastmjs/zwitterion/README.md

 `./add.wasm`

 ```
-The is a compiled Wasm binary file with a function called `add`
+Imagine this is a compiled Wasm binary file with a function called `add`
 ```

 ## Command Line Options